prebid/Prebid.js/modules/weboramaRtdProvider.md

 * AppNexus SSP
 * Rubicon SSP

 We also set the bidder and global ortb2 `site` and `user` sections.
-The following bidders may support it (to be sure, check the `First Party Data Support` on the feature list for the particular bidder from here: https://docs.prebid.org/dev-docs/bidders ):
+The following bidders may support it, to be sure, check the `First Party Data Support` on the feature list for the particular bidder from here: https://docs.prebid.org/dev-docs/bidders

 * Adagio
 * AdformOpenRTB